 I was living the dream life.

 From the outside, it looked like the life any guy could hope for.
-The only real problem is that I was miserable.
+There was a problem though:

 The hectic schedule and sedentary nature of the job meant that I was fat and had trouble going up a flight of stairs without being out of breath.